When Prince Returned to Hollywood With ‘Happy Feet’

 Listen to Prince Perform 'Song of the Heart'

-Bolstered by one of the jazziest horn charts he ever wrote, the empowering message of "The Song of the Heart" was exactly what Miller was looking for.
+Bolstered by one of the jazziest horn charts Prince ever composed, the empowering message of "The Song of the Heart" was exactly what Miller was looking for.
 That said, the sped-up vocals recall Camille, his female alter ego who showed up on a few songs on Sign O' the Times, including the lewd "If I Was Your Girlfriend."

 A few months after the movie's release, "The Song of the Heart" was nominated for, and won, the Golden Globe Award for best original song in a motion picture.
-Although he missed the ceremony while stuck in traffic, Prince performed at a celebrity-filled after-party he threw at the Beverly Wilshire Hotel's Presidential Suite.
+Although he missed the ceremony while stuck in traffic -- with Will Ferrell almost getting up to accept the award on his behalf -- Prince performed at a celebrity-filled after-party he threw at the Beverly Wilshire Hotel's Presidential Suite.